 The fractals described herein are based on and inspired by the work of the mathematicians Rauzy, Mendes-France, Monnerot and Knuth.
 Some their works, especially the first of them, are dense with formalism.
 Here we present in simple terms the means of generating and visualizing these remarkable objects which anyone with high-school mathematics and computer skills can reproduce and enjoy.

 The “prehistory” of these objects goes back to their discovery among the Hindus.
 Old Indo-Aryan hieratic and epic poetry primarily utilized meters which were based on the count of the syllables.
 Thus, the famous gāyatrī meter had 8 syllables in each of its three feet amounting to a total of 24.
 Alongside these meters which conserved syllable count there were other meters which conserved total syllable length or duration in temporal terms.
-These appear to have been primarily used in secular poetry and maxims.
+These appear to have originally been primarily used in secular poetry and maxims though later are witnessed more widely in different types of texts.
 Syllables come in two lengths or morae — short (laghu) and long (guru).
 Thus, in these meters their count of morae had to add up to a constant.
 Let us denote laghu by 0 (=1 mora) and guru by 1 (=2 morae).
 If we had a meter/metrical unit of just one mora then it had to be just 0; for two morae units we can have: 1 or 00; for three morae units we have: 10, 01, 000; for four morae units we have: 11, 100, 010, 001, 0000.
 If we write it the traditional Hindu way we get:

 This arrangement of the combinations for each mora-length was seen as resembling a mountain and duly termed Meru by the ancient Hindus.
 They also noted that the total number of permutations for each mora-length forms a sequence (1, 2, 3, 5, 8…) which is the famous Meru-średhi.